kwaldenphd/matplotlib-intro/README.md

 legend(handles, labels)
 ```

-103. For some types of visualizations, the default legend in `matplotlib` will be sufficient.

-104. One way to build a legend is to use the `label` argument for each piece of the plot.
+One way to build a legend is to use the `label` argument for each piece of the plot.

-105. Using `.legend()` means the elements to be added to the legend are determined automatically.
+- Using `.legend()` means the elements to be added to the legend are determined automatically.

-106. No additional arguments are passed to the function.
+- No additional arguments are passed to the function.

-107. Labels are set using the `.set_label()` method when creating the original handle.
+- Labels are set using the `.set_label()` method when creating the original handle.

-108. Elements with an empty string as the label or a label that starts with the undescore character `_` will not be included in the legend.
+- Elements with an empty string as the label or a label that starts with the undescore character `_` will not be included in the legend.

 ```Python
 # create figure for new plot